13 Closet Door Alternatives for Every Creative Personality

 You can even choose beaded curtains for a more fun look.
 Beaded curtains are light and airy and the beads clinking around with the wind can create a soothing sound.

 These too can be hung just like fabric curtains and can be opened and closed easily, though they might not provide as much privacy.
+They give you a great chance to match and style the decor, like making the curtains match the closet flooring and closet wall colors.

 To add some greenery to your room, you can use some tall plants or hanging plants as a room divider that can act as unique closet doors as well.